mostly-ai/mostlyai-mock/README.md

 tables = {
     "customers": {
-        "description": "Customers of a hardware store",
+        "prompt": "Customers of a hardware store",
         "columns": {
             "customer_id": {"prompt": "the unique id of the customer", "dtype": "integer"}, "name": {"prompt": "first name and last name of the customer", "dtype": "string"},